craigccfl/MCAA-2/content/home/contact.md

 weight = 13  # Order that this section will appear.

 title = "Contact Us"
-subtitle = "If need us to call, please leave a number in the message box."
+subtitle = "Need us to call, please leave a number in the message box."

 # Automatically link email and phone?
 autolink = true